Village Design Statements

 The VDS is not about whether development should take place.
 Most importantly the VDS guidance influences all members of the community making changes to buildings and spaces.

-Many of the VDS are adopted by the Council as informal guidance, but some have recently been adopted as Supplementary Planning Documents.
+Many of the VDS are adopted by the Council as informal guidance, but some have recently been adopted as part of the Local Development Framework.
 All are taken into account by planning officers when deciding planning applications.

 You can ask for a printed copy of a Village Design Statement – please contact the Planning Design Team.